 About two weeks prior to the NGA Show, student teams will submit their final presentation slide deck to NGAF staff.
-Student teams may also prepare an 1-2 page executive summary of their findings if they choose.
-These are to be submitted along with the slide decks on the deadline shared.
+From this point on, no changes may be made to the final presentation slide deck PDF.

 After receipt of final presentation slide decks, NGAF staff will arrange schools into the competition schedule using a random generator.
 This schedule will be shared with all school teams one week prior to the NGA Show.
-The following cycle summarizing the timing of each milestone in the cycle.
-For specific deadlines and dates, visit https://www.nationalgrocers.org/foundation/student-case-study-competition/